 Throughout puberty, our skeletons and muscles undergo significant changes.
-It is esti- mated that overall skeletal mass doubles between the ages of 11 and 17.
+It is estimated that overall skeletal mass doubles between the ages of 11 and 17.
 During adolescence, a serious injury or fall can actually result in an injury to the growth plate.
 Growth plates are sections of cartilage found near the end of a child's bone from which that bone lengthens.
 Once the skeleton fully matures, growth plates seal and harden into bone between age 13 to 15 years in girls and 15 and 17 years in boys.
-The growth

-Children and adolescents are particularly vulnerable to CEWs.
-Electrical shocks may delay or even halt healthy physical development with potential long-term consequences. plate is generally considered the weakest area in a muscle/tendon unit due to the lack of structural integrity of the cartilage in the growth plate.
+The growth plate is generally considered the weakest area in a muscle/tendon unit due to the lack of structural integrity of the cartilage in the growth plate.
 Therefore, a fall that might cause a pulled muscle or tendon in adults could, instead, create a fracture through a growth plate and cause permanent damage to this area in a child or teen.
 Growth plate injuries can result in growth deformities or cause the bone to stop growing altogether.